- HRT 100 - Introduction to Horticulture

 1-5 credits

-- HRT 201 - Landscape Plant Materials I
+HRT 201 - Landscape Plants I

 Studies landscape use of plants.
 Considers ornamental value, growth habit, identification, and limitations.
 Part I of II.